Student Wellbeing and Pastoral Care

 Your child's wellbeing is our top priority

 Our school is committed to providing wellbeing support to our students through a range of services and initiatives.
-We employ a psychologist, Dr Kevin Quin, who is accessible to parents, guardians and students by appointment at school.
-Dr Quin offers clinical advice and is a tremendous resource to our students in providing wellbeing support.
-We also employ a registered social worker, Ms Meg Denson, who is available to students seeking support.
+We are fortunate to have a registered social worker who is at the school on a full-time basis.
+Miss Meg Denson is always available to assist students seeking emotional support.

 It is also worth noting that the coping mechanisms and resilience skills learned during school years have a lasting impact on a person's ability to navigate challenges throughout life.
 Wellbeing support offered at Cobram AGS equips students with the tools to manage stress, setbacks, and uncertainties effectively.

 Our school is passionate about promoting positive mental health and we are supporters of local initiatives such as Moira Live4Life, a registered health promotion charity that brings together rural and regional communities to improve youth mental health and wellbeing.
 This program empowers students to coordinate mental health promotion activities throughout the year.
-We also support R U OK Day each year and use this event as a fun way to engage with our students in discussions around mental health.
+We also support R U OK Day each year and use this event to engage with our students in meaningful discussions surrounding mental health.

 In 2023, we introduced the education program ‘Seasons for Growth’ in our Junior School curriculum.
-This program is overseen by school psychologist Dr Kevin Quin School and School Counsellor Meg Denson, and provides a safe space for our students to learn knowledge, skills and attitudes which help them understand and respond to experiences of change, loss and grief.
-Seasons for Growth is set to expand in 2024, with more students having the opportunity to participate in the program.
+This program provides a safe space for our students to learn knowledge, skills and attitudes which help them understand and respond to experiences of change, loss and grief.

-Additionally, the majority of our staff have undertaken Teen Mental Health First Aid training, in which they obtained the skills and knowledge that are needed to recognise and respond to a student who may be experiencing a mental health problem or mental health crisis.
-At Cobram AGS, we consider wellbeing to be a whole-school priority, with students, parents, guardians, teachers and support staff working together to improve outcomes.
+Additionally, the majority of our staff have undertaken Teen Mental Health First Aid training, in which they obtained the skills and knowledge that are needed to recognise and respond to a student who may be experiencing a mental health illness or mental health crisis.
+At Cobram AGS, we consider wellbeing to be a whole-school priority, with students, parents, guardians, teachers and support staff working together to improve outcomes in this space.

 Additional Student Support